-- d.
-Insurance Coverage Requirements: Beyond federal mandates, state laws may impose separate requirements on state-regulated private insurers or Medicaid managed care organizations to cover ACIP-recommended vaccines. - 42.
-Federal and state governments, health care providers, public health officials, pharmacists, insurers nearly everyone who plays a part in the vaccine infrastructure in this country have built strong reliance interests on ACIP recommendations and the process of evaluating scientific evidence and consultation with experts that underlie those recommendations. - 43.
-The statutory scheme that regulates the vaccine infrastructure in this country demonstrates Congress' repeated policy decision to require that ACIP recommendations, made by a fairly balanced ACIP membership, 22 be the basis for what is included on the CDC's immunization schedules not the unilateral decision of a single individual.
+- c.
+Health Care Worker & Patient Requirements: Many states require that workers in health care facilities be vaccinated according to ACIP recommendations as a condition of employment, and similar requirements can apply to patients in certain residential care settings to prevent outbreaks.21 - d.
+Insurance Coverage Requirements: Beyond federal mandates, state laws may impose separate requirements on state-regulated private insurers or Medicaid managed care organizations to cover ACIP-recommended vaccines. - 43.
+Federal and state governments, health care providers, public health officials, pharmacists, insurers-nearly everyone who plays a part in the vaccine infrastructure in this country-have built strong reliance interests on ACIP recommendations and the process of evaluating scientific evidence and consultation with experts that underlie those recommendations. - 44.
+The statutory scheme that regulates the vaccine infrastructure in this country demonstrates Congress' repeated policy decision to require that ACIP recommendations, made by a fairly balanced ACIP membership, 22 be the basis for what is included on the CDC's immunization schedules-not the unilateral decision of a single individual.
 Congress has repeatedly shielded the CDC's immunization schedules from the meddling of politicians and political appointees.